convexset/meteor-three-way/README.md

 #### Sending Data Back to the Server

 Data is sent back to the server via Meteor methods.
 This allows one to control matters like authentication and the like.
-What they have in common is method signatures taking the `_id` of the document and the updated value next.
+What they have in common is method signatures taking the `_id` of the document, the updated value next, and a number of additional parameters equal to the number of wildcards in the field specification.

 When fields are matched with wild cards, the method signatures will grow in accordance with the number of wild cards used.
 The "wild card" matches are passed as additional parameters to the Meteor calls.
 This is best demonstrated by example.